MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 Before you install and manage VM extensions, make sure that:

 - You’ve access to an Arc VM running on Azure Local and the VM has guest management enabled.
 Guest management is supported on Windows and Linux VMs.
-For more information on how to create an Arc VM, see [Create Arc VMs on your Azure Local instance](./create-arc-virtual-machines.md).
+For more information on how to create an Arc VM, see [Create Arc VMs on your Azure Local](./create-arc-virtual-machines.md).

 ## Verify guest management is enabled